 Learning to See With Your Camera

-Understanding Photo Composition will help you achieve whatever goal you have in mind for that image and the final product you want to produce: a historical record, nature photography, journalism, fine art, travel, story telling.
+Learning to See: Photo Composition will help you achieve whatever goal you have in mind for that image and the final product you want to produce: a historical record, nature photography, journalism, fine art, travel, story telling.
 Whatever interests you.
 I use photography to learn about the world.

 Street Photography – © Thomas Levine Photography All Rights Reserved

 Everyone loves to see what it’s like in other parts of the world.
 With the advent of digital and smart cameras, Street Photography has become very popular for any traveler who is looking to tell a story with their camera to share on social media, and/or for their own memories.

 The principals of composition apply whether you’re using a smart phone camera, DSLR, or a mirrorless camera.
 Creating a photograph is not the same as taking a picture.
 There’s different uses for photography, fine-art photography, journalism, and travel photography to name a few.

 Travel photography should tell a story of an adventure, show off an area, or a catalog of your trip.
 There’s luck, and then there’s skill, and there’s also the fact that the best lighting may not be available at the time you are at a particular place.
 When it comes to lining up the photographic elements that may be the only thing you can control, and even that is related to time.

 Using photo composition is a skill that can improve with practice, whether its traveling, at home in your back yard, taking a photograph of a friend or relative, or a plate of food.
 If you follow the composition rules, you can create great street photographs, and it’s a lot of fun.

 Creating Well Composed Photographs